louispotok/louispotok-dot-com/pages/about.md

 <div class="accordion">
 <h3>Bugs?</h3>
 <p>
 If you spot typos, broken links, etc, please let me know!
-In particular, some of the content is [migrated]({% link pages/colophon.md %}#history-and-migration) from an older Wordpress version of this blog, so older posts in particular may have formatting errors, etc.
+In particular, some of the content is [migrated]({% link pages/colophon.md %}#history-and-migration) from an older Wordpress version of this blog, so older posts may have formatting errors or worse.
 </p>
 </div>